 Is Florida Considered Tax Friendly for Retirement?
 Yes

-Cons: None, although the area would suffer if Weeki Wachee Springs were to close.
+Cons: The area has lost 3% of its population in the last decade.
+That rate would accelerate if Weeki Wachee Springs were to close.

 Recommended as a Retirement Spot?
 Yes